RijulGulati/near-appstore/README.md

 - Store account is credited with 1N.
 - Buyer account is debited with 2N.

-(Actual deductions might slightly different.
+(Actual deductions might be slightly different.
 This does not take Gas fee into account).

 ```
 $ ./get-balance.sh $NEAR_APPSTORE
 ```

-Further, buyer account is visible in app's `developer` property.
+Further, buyer account is visible in app's `buyers` property.
+This can be verified with below command -

 ```sh
 $ near view $NEAR_APPSTORE list_apps